Partakithware/Sakere/CONTRIBUTING.md

 Welcome, thank you for considering contribution!
 ---
-It's pretty simple create a Fork, Make the proposed changes and push it!
+It's pretty simple create a Fork, make the proposed changes and push it!

 If the changes seem appropriate/valid they will be accepted.